sciber-io/yubikey-locker/README.md

 2. Locally: download the amdx and adml file to your computer and place them in C:\Windows\PolicyDefinitions, then start local group policy editor -> Computer Configuration -> Administrative Templates -> Sciber Yklocker Settings --> turn on to get registry values

 ### Mac
-- Output is written to syslog, view with Console.app

 1. Download sciber-yklocker-macos.pkg from releases and execute it.
 2. Download src/macos_utils/post_install_script.sh and execute it
 3. Perform a logout or a reboot

 ### Linux (Ubuntu)
 Download sciber-yklocker-linux and execute it in a terminal (requires you to keep that terminal window open).

-- Output is written to syslog.

 ## Default behavior
 sciber-yklocker will check if there is a YubiKey present every 10 seconds.
 If no command-line arguments / registry values instruments the application to lock the computer it will do nothing.